 ¿Quiénes somos?
 About us

 Proponemos un acercamiento centrado en la atención a la afectividad y al desarrollo de identidades entre lxs estudiantes de lenguas, principalmente del español como lengua heredada en los Estados Unidos.
 Sin embargo nuestra propuesta para crear salones de clase inclusivos se extiende también a otro tipo de contextos.
-Tomamos en cuenta el análisis crítico de la variación estilística y sociopragmática centrado en el desarrollo de las habilidades críticas metalingüísticas para identificar situaciones comunicativas ambiguas en contextos específicos dependientes también de las intenciones y actitudes de los hablantes, con el fin de que lxs estudiantes disciernan críticamente qué variedades y estilos utilizar.
-El acercamiento teórico que aquí proponemos enriquece las propuestas existentes de pedagogías críticas para la enseñanza de lenguas previamente desarrolladas, incluyendo la conciencia crítica de lengua(1), conciencia dialectal en el aula(2), así como aproximaciones sociolingüísticas(3), de raciolingüística(4) y de translengua(5), ya que se centra en el desarrollo de un agregado de conocimientos y concienciación de constructos socioculturales (etnoraciales, de clase, género, edad, habilidades) para interpretar las interacciones sociolingüísticas.
+Tomamos en cuenta el análisis crítico de la variación estilística y sociopragmática centrado en el desarrollo de las habilidades críticas para identificar situaciones comunicativas ambiguas en contextos específicos dependientes también de las intenciones y actitudes de los hablantes, con el fin de disciernir críticamente qué variedades y estilos utilizar.
+El acercamiento teórico que aquí proponemos enriquece las propuestas existentes de pedagogías críticas para la enseñanza de lenguas previamente desarrolladas, ya que se centra en el desarrollo de un agregado de conocimientos y concienciación de constructos socioculturales (etnoraciales, de clase, género, edad, habilidades) para interpretar las interacciones sociolingüísticas.
 El propósito es crear posibilidades para un cambio social en relación a las percepciones, actitudes y prácticas lingüísticas.
-A este modelo pedagógico, le hemos llamado literacidad lingüística sociocultural crítica (Critical Sociocultural Linguistic Literacy, CriSoLL, por sus siglas en inglés)(6).
+A este modelo pedagógico, le hemos llamado literacidad lingüística sociocultural crítica (Critical Sociocultural Linguistic Literacy, CriSoLL, por sus siglas en inglés)).

-We propose a pedagogical approach that centers on the affective needs and identity development of language learners, particularly Spanish Heritage Language (SHL) students.
+We follow pedagogical approaches that center on language learners’ affective needs and identity development, particularly for bilingual Latinx Spanish Language students.
 However, our pedagogical proposal aims to extend the inclusive classroom into other social contexts.
 We take into account a critical analysis of linguistic and sociopragmatic variation.
-Our focus is in the development of students’ critical metalinguistic abilities to identify ambiguous communicative situations that differ according to speakers’ stances and intentions.
-Our objective is that students critically discern which linguistic varieties and styles they want to use.
-The theoretical approach that we propose expands existent critical pedagogies including Critical Language Awareness (CLA)(1), Classroom Based Dialect Awareness (CBDA)(2), Sociolinguistics for the SHL classroom(3), Raciolingüistics(4), and Translanguaging(5), since it centers on the development of an epistemology and awareness of social constructs (ethnoracial, of social class, gender, age, ability) to interpret sociolinguistic interactions.
-We aim to create possibilities for social change in relation to perceptions, attitudes, and linguistic practices.
-We have called this pedagogical approach Critical Sociocultural Linguistic Literacy (CriSoLL)(6).
+We focus on developing students’ critical abilities to identify ambiguous communicative situations that differ according to speakers’ stances and intentions.
+Our objective is for students to critically discern which linguistic varieties and styles they want to use.
+Our proposed theoretical approach centers on developing an epistemology and awareness of social constructs (ethnoracial, social class, gender, age, ability) to interpret sociolinguistic interactions.
+We aim to create possibilities for social change concerning perceptions, attitudes, and linguistic practices.
+We have called this pedagogical approach Critical Sociocultural Linguistic Literacy (CriSoLL).

 Comité editorial